HoangTuan110/ekam/README.md

 ## Author and License

-Ekam is written by Dang Hoang Tuan.
-An open source joke software from Vietnam.
+Ekam is written by Tsuki.

 This thing is under the boring ass MIT license.